Judge the Business Plan Competition!

 3) Extended personal bio or add a company bio in the event program

 Donations are tax deductible and greatly appreciated.
-They’re how we get to offer our great programs to great teens!

 Please note that submission of an application does not guarantee placement as a judge.